 HOW AND WHERE WE WILL WORK

 To experiment with new platforms for writing, editing, collaboration and ultimately publishing, we will write and edit in Google Drive and then upload to Canvas.
 After peer and instructor editing creates a fully formed and graded product, whenever possible we will aim to get our stories published to broader audiences, be it via OU Daily or off-campus outlets.
 We also will explore audio-driven work in the vein of podcasts.

 WHAT WE WILL CREATE AND HOW IT WILL BE JUDGED

 We’ll aim to see the forest for the trees — details matter greatly, but conceptual learning is vital, too.

 If you’re a word person, write us the story.
 If you’re a broadcast person, write us the script and then make the package.
+Want to make a podcast?
+I’d love to see us experiment with that.
 Whatever your major, you will be required to think digitally, and to provide some of the visuals that would be associated with the final product we would like to get published.

 You will be graded on eight, equally weighted, 250-point assignments/components of your work and contributions to the course.

 - Human interest.

 Completing peer reviews and visiting office hours will improve work but not guarantee top grades.
 Finding your errors is your responsibility.
 There is no extra credit.
 Letter grades are based on: